krakenrf/krakensdr_doa/README.md

 cp krakensdr_doa/util/kraken_doa_stop.sh .
 ```

-<h3>Running</h3>

-<h4>Local operation (Recommended)</h4>

-You can run the complete application on a single host either by using Ethernet interface between the two subsystems or by using a shared-memory interface.
-Using shared-memory is the recommended in this situation.
+## Running

+### Local operation (Recommended)

 ```bash
 ./kraken_doa_start.sh
 ```

-Please be patient on the first run, at it can take 1-2 minutes for the JIT numba compiler to compile the optimized functions.
-On subsqeuent runs this will be faster and read from cache.
+Please be patient on the first run, at it can take 1-2 minutes for the JIT numba compiler to compile the numba optimized functions, and during this compilation time it may appear that the software has gotten stuck.
+On subsqeuent runs this loading time will be much faster as it will read from cache.

-<h4>Remote operation</h4>
+### Remote operation

 1. Start the DAQ Subsystem either remotely.
 (Make sure that the *daq_chain_config.ini* contains the proper configuration)
     (See:https://github.com/krakenrf/heimdall_daq_fw/Documentation)